Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: : analysis and algorithm

-The terms of the expansion provide information about the way in which healing a node affects the cost function: the first order does not provide any new information, the second order suggests something as trivial as to heal only infected nodes, while the third order quantifies the contribution of healing a specific node in reducing the cost function.
-Based on \Eq{eq:3rd term} we derive the following score for each infected node $i$:
+where we let $\notX_i = 1-X_i$, and $\Xi(t)$ to be a function that absorbs any terms that are independent to $R_i$.
+The terms of the expansion describe the effects of healing a node (\ie after it recovers) on the network.
+The first two trivially suggest treating only infected nodes.
+The third one (second order term), though, quantifies the contribution of managing to heal a specific node to the minimization of the cost function.
+According to \Eq{eq:3rd term}, we derive the following \methodinitials score for each infected node $i$:

-The score has the following interpretation.
-We can identify two main parts: the quantification of the transition rate $\HealFun_i \op{+} \InfFun_i$ of the node, and the effect of its recovery on the neighbors $\sum_{j\not=i}\big[X_j(\DeltaH{j}{i}) \op{-} \notX[j](\DeltaI{j}{i})\big]$.
-On the one hand, if a node could get easily reinfected (high $\InfFun_i$ value) or is going to be healed rapidly by either the self-recovery or the positive diffusion (high $\HealFun_i$ value), then it is not a good candidate to invest resources on.
-On the other hand, if a possible node recovery would largely increase the healing rate of its infected neighbors (low $\DeltaH{j}{i}$ value), then the node is attributed with a higher score.
-Finally, if a possible node recovery would largely decrease the infectious rate of its infected neighbors (low $\DeltaI{j}{i}$ value), then the node gets also higher score.
+\inlinetitle{Interpretation}{.}~To discuss the rationale of the score in \Eq{eq:genericScore}, we distinguish two parts.
+The first is the quantification of node $i$'s total transition rate, $\HealFun_i \op{+} \InfFun_i$: this says that if $i$ could get easily reinfected (high $\InfFun_i$) or/and could anyway recover rapidly due to self-healing and positive diffusion that we call ``social healing'' (high $\HealFun_i$), then it is not a good candidate to invest resources on.
+The second part quantifies the effect that a supposed recovered $i$ would bring to the network: by recalling that always $\DeltaH{j}{i} \op{\leq} 0$ and $\DeltaI{j}{i} \op{\geq} 0$, we can see that \methodinitials assigns higher scores to prioritize nodes that would bring a high gain in social healing (high negative $\DeltaH{j}{i}$ value for infected $j$) and a big drop of infectivity (high positive $\DeltaI{j}{i}$ value for healthy $j$). \Fig{fig:simple-example} illustrates how the various factors related to the positive and the negative diffusion are taken into account when computing the \methodinitials scores.

+Notice that the locality of the \methodinitials score is determined by the definition of the functions $\HealFun_i$ and $\InfFun_i$, and can potentially depend on the whole network.
+In the next section, we introduce assumptions to arrive to a variant of this score that is simpler and more useful in practice.